oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/customers/organization-contact-us.rst

 .. image:: /user/img/system/user_management/org_configuration/customers/ContactUsOrg.png

-4. In **Contact Requests**, select the *Allow Contact Requests* check box to enable the Contact Us form.
+4. In **Contact Requests**, select the *Allow Contact Requests* checkbox to enable the Contact Us form.

-   To disable it in the storefront, clear the check box.
+   To disable it in the storefront, clear the checkbox.
 You can still use the :ref:`Contact Us widget <user-guide--landing-pages-create>` in your web catalog pages.

 5. Click **Save Settings**.